Salk-Harnessing-Plants-Initiative/greenhouse-giraffe-uploader/README.md

 ```
 NSSM configures the service to be `automatic` by default, which means that if the computer is rebooted it'll start the script up again.

-16. Update Windows Power settings so takes longer to fall asleep (or not at all).
+16. Update Windows power/battery settings so takes longer to fall asleep (or not at all).

 ## Hints
 * On Windows you have to open a new command prompt/shell after installing a CLI application for it to recognize it in path.